What is Masorah?

 Why?
 What made these letters different from all the other letters?

 About a decade and a half later, I finally found the hidden path in the forest of Jewish wisdom that would help me answer that question.
-Rabbi Lieberman once spoke about the word “Shalom” in a Shabbat lecture I attended.
+A Rabbi once spoke about the word “Shalom” in a Shabbat lecture I attended.
 He explained that the word means “Peace” from the root Sh.L.M or “Shalem”, literally ‘wholeness’, or ‘completion’.
 He explained that normally the word is written perfectly, yet in one single location in the Torah the word is written intentionally flawed, imperfect, and incomplete, in order to teach us something.
-I won’t go into it all now; it’s the topic of another post.
+I won’t go into it all now; it’s the topic of another post[see The Broken Vav of Peace].
 But suffice it to say I was hooked.

 He told me that the study of these letters is called Masorah.